 Bearded dragon photoperiod

-For Bearded dragons, the photoperiod affect the day-night-rhythm which has an effect on their growth and is used to determine the four seasons of the year.
+The photoperiod is mainly determined by the sun.
+For Bearded dragons, the photoperiod affects the day-night-rhythm which has an effect on their growth and is used to determine the four seasons of the year.
 Bearded dragons are diurnal animals, meaning they are mainly active during the day.
-At night they fall asleep and consume no food.
+At night they fall asleep, consume no food and their metabolisms drop.
 Having, for example, longer days allow for more feeding and subsequent growth.
-This is why baby Bearded dragons that hatch in summer, with longer days, have a greater change of survival.
-As the days get shorter and the night longer, Bearded dragons are able to determine that winter is approaching.
+This is why baby Bearded dragons that hatch in summer, with longer days, have a greater chance of survival.
+As the days get shorter and the nights get longer, Bearded dragons are able to determine that winter is approaching and that it is not ideal to breed anymore.

-Lizards, including Bearded dragons, have what is called a pineal gland (also referred to a ‘third eye‘).
-It is a small pea-shaped gland situated in the brain which is sensitive to environmental light.
-Although some of its functions are still unknown, it is known that the pineal gland secretes melatonin (a hormone) when lizards are exposed to light.
-Longer days will lead to more hormone secretion and vice versa.
-In other words, when the concentration of melatonin is low (i.e. when the day-length is relatively short when compared with the night-length) the brain can determine that it is winter.
+Longer days (14 hours per day) will lead to more melatonin secretion and vice versa.
+In other words, when the concentration of melatonin is relatively low (i.e. when the day-length is relatively short when compared with the night-length – about 12 hours per day) a Bearded dragon’s brain can determine that it is winter.
+Bearded dragons can also determine whether it is spring or autumn through regular changes of melatonin.
 When there is a sudden change in the concentration from low to high (i.e. during spring) these hormones, among other things, stimulate breeding behaviour.

 Related Bearded dragon products